-With the addition of the 80 species modeled in this project, modeled distribution for a total of 107 Plants of Greatest Conservation Need will be represented in the CODEX.
-The spatial display of the modeled distribution will be visible to the user in CODEX beginning in April 2022 and the modeled distribution will be used in the analysis for environmental review.
-Results will be returned in tabular form.
+With the addition of the 81 species modeled in this project, modeled distribution for a total of 115 Plants of Greatest Conservation Need are represented in the CODEX.
+The spatial display of the modeled distribution is visible to the user in CODEX with a signed data sharing agreement and the modeled distribution will be used in the analysis for environmental review for all users, where results will be returned in tabular form.
 The models used in CODEX will be a binary version (yes/no) of the full probability model delivered to CNAP which includes a likelihood from 0-1 over the modeled area.
 Full spatial models have been delivered to CNAP for use in species surveys or other conservation work.
 Portions of these full spatial models could be shared with agency partners with a signed data-sharing agreement and with CNAP permission as needed.